Seed Grant Application

 Criteria for Review: Applications will be reviewed by the committee and selected according to the following criteria:

 Productive distribution of grant funds, with preference for projects where WFF funds will make it possible to complete work that would otherwise be difficult;

 Grantees commit to presenting their work to the WFF committee in the form of a poster, podcast, or creative exhibit.

 Amounts: We expect to award up to 15 grants over the year, in amounts ranging from $200-$2000.

 Allowable Expenses: We make no explicit exclusions to legitimate research expenses.
 Please keep in mind, however, that funding is extremely limited and we will privilege applications where WFF seed funds will have significant impact.
 Researchers are expected to comply with university policies regarding human research participants and acceptable research expenses.

-Deadlines and Notification: We have one application cycle each semester with the following deadlines: November 1, 2019 and January 31, 2020.
+Deadlines and Notification: We have one application cycle each semester with the following deadlines: December 1st for the fall of 2020, and April 1st for the spring of 2021.
 Applicants will normally be notified of award status within two weeks following each deadline.
 Applications submitted for each cycle will be kept on file and may be considered in successive rounds; you need only apply once within each academic year.

 Application Procedure: Please include the following items in your application.